alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 would be "pushed through the stream" to the sink.

-Along with the typical collection-like operations you'd expect, there are a number of addition ones that are available directly on `ZStream` and can be referenced in the
+Along with the typical collection-like operations you'd expect, there are a number of addition ones that are available directly on `ZStream`, and can be referenced in the
 [official docs](https://zio.dev/next/datatypes/stream/zstream/#operations) .